qadrisyedd/essentials./README.md

 ## [README](https://docs.google.com/presentation/d/167yQcoSSCJdbh0iFlXM6PY3k-sy4MoF2BZiNnE8S0I8/edit?usp=sharing)

-Click on the link above for an introduction to the Essentials app, including a detailed walkthrough.
+Click on the 'README' subhedding for an introduction to the Essentials app, including a detailed walkthrough.

 ## Downloads and How to Run